Serenity 6.2.1 - 6.2.4 Release Notes (2022-10-11)

 "@serenity-is/corelib": "6.1.4",

-But as this does not affect package-lock.json, that still contains the folder reference.
+However, this change did not affect the package-lock.json, which still contained the folder reference.

-We distribute package.json and package-lock.json together in the StartSharp template.
-So when someone creates a new project from our template, package-lock.json still contained a folder reference.
+We distribute both package.json and package-lock.json together in the StartSharp template.
+Therefore, when someone created a new project from our template, the package-lock.json still contained a folder reference.

-This was causing npm to create a symlink to a non-existent folder instead of downloading corelib from npm.
+This caused npm to create a symlink to a non-existent folder instead of downloading corelib from npm.

-This is now fixed as our automated process deletes the package-lock.json and node_modules folder after patching package.json and running npm install command after, so that users will get a valid package-lock.json file.
+To address this, our automated process now deletes the package-lock.json and node_modules folder after updating the package.json and running the npm install command.
+As a result, users will receive a valid package-lock.json file.

-If you created a project with StartSharp template between 6.1.0 - 6.2.1, you may need to update Serenity packages, delete package-lock.json and node_modules and run npm install.
+If you created a project using the StartSharp template between versions 6.1.0 and 6.2.1, you may need to update the Serenity packages, delete the package-lock.json and node_modules, and then run npm install.

-Fix Modular Typings Restore for Package References in node_modules Folders (6.2.2, StartSharp)
+Fixed Restoration of Modular Typings for Package References in node_modules Folders (6.2.2, StartSharp)

-We had a target in Serenity.Pro.Coder file which restores modular typings from package / project references to folders under node_modules instantly in Visual Studio / during build.
+In the Serenity.Pro.Coder file, we had a target to restore modular typings from package or project references to folders under node_modules.
+This restoration occurred instantly in Visual Studio or during the build process.

-Due to an expression mistake in MSBuild target file, the typings for Serenity.Pro.Extensions package was being restored to an invalid folder like node_modules\@serenity-is\pro.extensions;@serenity-is\pro.extensions instead of node_modules\@serenity-is\pro.extensions only.
+Due to an expression mistake in the MSBuild target file, the typings for the Serenity.Pro.Extensions package were being restored to an invalid folder like node_modules\@serenity-is\pro.extensions;@serenity-is\pro.extensions, instead of node_modules\@serenity-is\pro.extensions as intended.

-If your project had reference to Serenity.Pro.Coder 6.1.0 - 6.2.1, you may need to update Serenity packages and delete node_modules folder then run npm install.
+If your project had a reference to Serenity.Pro.Coder between versions 6.1.0 and 6.2.1, you may need to update the Serenity packages, delete the node_modules folder, and then run npm install.

-We had a RestoreTypings target in Serenity.Pro.Coder and common-features that restores index.d.ts files from NuGet package and project references to typings folder for namespaced ones and to the node_modules\@serenity-is folders for modular ones without having to run sergen restore.
+We previously had a RestoreTypings target in both Serenity.Pro.Coder and common-features.
+This target restored index.d.ts files from NuGet package and project references to the typings folder for namespaced ones, and to the node_modules\@serenity-is folders for modular ones.
+This restoration was achieved without needing to run sergen restore.

-After updating Serenity.Net.Web you may notice that even if you clear typings folder while having Visual Studio open, the directories and files will be restored instantly.
+After updating Serenity.Net.Web, you may notice that even if you clear the typings folder with Visual Studio open, the directories and files will be restored instantly.

-If you don't want this feature for some reason, add this line to your project:
+If you wish to disable this feature for any reason, add the following line to your project file:

 <PropertyGroup>